 The extreme values for the OCRnx Register represents special cases when generating a PWM waveform output in the phase correct PWM mode.
 If the OCRnx is set equal to BOTTOM the output will be continuously low and if set equal to TOP the output will be continuously high for non-inverted PWM mode.
 For inverted PWM the output will have the opposite logic values.
+If OCRnA is used to define the TOP value (WGMn3:0 = 11) and COMnA1:0 = 1, the OCnA output will toggle with a 50% duty cycle.

-If OCnA is used to define the TOP value (WGMn3:0 = 11) and COMnA1:0 = 1, the OCnA Output will toggle with a 50% duty cycle.
+Phase and Frequency Correct PWM Mode

-Phase and Frequency Correct PWM Mode The phase and frequency correct Pulse Width Modulation, or phase and frequency correct PWM mode (WGMn3:0 = 8 or 9) provides a high resolution phase and frequency correct PWM waveform generation option.
+The phase and frequency correct Pulse Width Modulation, or phase and frequency correct PWM mode (WGMn3:0 = 8 or 9) provides a high resolution phase and frequency correct PWM waveform generation option.
 The phase and frequency correct PWM mode is, like the phase correct PWM mode, based on a dual-slope operation.
-The counter counts repeatedly from BOTTOM (0x0000) to TOP and then from TOP to BOT-TOM.
-In non-inverting Compare Output mode, the output compare (OCnx) is cleared on the compare match between TCNTn and OCRnx while counting up, and set on the compare match while downcounting.
+The counter counts repeatedly from BOTTOM (0x0000) to TOP and then from TOP to BOTTOM.
+In non-inverting Compare Output mode, the Output Compare (OCnx) is cleared on the Compare Match between TCNTn and OCRnx while upcounting, and set on the Compare Match while downcounting.
 In inverting Compare Output mode, the operation is inverted.
 The dual-slope operation gives a lower maximum operation frequency compared to the single-slope operation.
-However, due to the symmetric feature of the dualslope PWM modes, these modes are preferred for motor control applications.
+However, due to the symmetric feature of the dual-slope PWM modes, these modes are preferred for motor control applications.

-The main difference between the phase correct, and the phase and frequency correct PWM mode is the time the OCRnx Register is updated by the OCRnx buffer Register, (see Figure 53 and Figure 54).
+The main difference between the phase correct, and the phase and frequency correct PWM mode is the time the OCRnx Register is updated by the OCRnx Buffer Register, (see Figure 53 and Figure 54).